How Do You Grieve the Death of a Narcissistic Mother?

 As adult children of narcissistic mothers (or fathers), we have heard this kind of response most of our lives.
 It just seems like one more example of someone who has never experienced being the child of a narcissist failing to grasp the severity of the situation.
 What a woefully pitiful answer to someone who has undoubtedly already experienced so much pain and is apparently wrestling with her grief enough to post such a question on a public forum.

 I do not particularly agree with the idea that you should grieve any two loved ones who are not narcissists the same way, let alone the idea that you should grieve a narcissistic mother just as you would anyone else.
+Note that we are not licensed therapists, but write as survivors based on personal experience.
+So, we will begin by turning to the licensed professionals.
+Secondly, at least on our pages, the Echo-Narcissus relationship can be between a mother and child, not just between a male and female.

 Five Stages of Grief for a Narcissistic Mother